molines/IMHOTEP/Doc/Ensemblization.md

 Following DCM good practice, an experiment is defined by the config name and the case name `<CONFIG>-<CASE>`.
 (Example eORCA025-IMHOTEP.S ).
 The ensemble nomenclature used in OCCIPUT, encode the member number into the CASE part of the name, leading to `<CONFIG>-<CASE>.<MBR>` (where
 `<MBR>` is a 3 digit member number (001 ...
 010 etc.. ) (Example : eORCA025.L75-IMHOTHEP.ES.007 for the 7th member of run IMHOTEP.ES).
 The idea
 is to be able to consider a single member as a particular CASE of the simulation (hence using standard tools will be OK).
-To implement this nomenclature, for model output files, this will be coded in the xml files used by XIOS.
-In the fortran code, this have an impact on the files directly written by NEMO such as restart files, ocean.output files and all the log files produced by NEMO at runtime.
+To implement this nomenclature, for model output files, it will be transparent, as far as the `CASE` name is updated with member number in NEMO.
+In the fortran code, this have also an impact on the files directly written by NEMO such as restart files, ocean.output files and all the log files produced by NEMO at runtime.
 The following fortran modules have been modified in this sense:
   * `domain.F90:` In this module, we fix directory and file names for ocean restart files.
 This module was already modified in the frame of DCM, as it allows the specification of a particular directory for restart files (in and out) and also allow to produce restart files names ready for restarting a new segment without renaming the file (as in the standard code).
 For ensemble run, this module is modified so that the restart